 • Only the author's initials are given, regardless of the presentation of the author's name on the journal article.

-• Capitalisation practice should also be consistent.
+• Capitalisation practice should be consistent.

 • Do not capitalise the "v" in volume for a journal article.

-• To indicate a page range use 123-9, 126-34 or 111-222.
+• To indicate a page range, use 123-9, 126-34 or 111-222.
 If you refer to only one page, use only 111.

 When including the internet address of articles retrieved from searches in full-text databases, use the Recommended URLs for Full-text Databases, which are the URLs for the main entrance to the service and are easier to reproduce.

 • Include the DOI of the article, if given.
+Access date is not required if there is a DOI available.

 Standard format for citation